MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.1.4 =
+* Update URL for cadastrial codes
+* Updated istat.it pem chain

 = 2.1.3 =
 * Updated www1.agenziaentrate.gov.it pem chain
 * Updated istat.it pem chain